thanpolas/toddmotto.github.io/README.md

 The Jekyll build for [toddmotto.com](http://toddmotto.com), built on [FireShell](//github.com/toddmotto/fireshell).

+> Be warned when forking this, the Grunt setup for this project kind of sucks.
+You'll spin up a local Jekyll server and it takes a few seconds to compile it, so you'll need to refresh a few times.
+CSS/JS/HTML compilation is slow but does the job.

 Please learn, read, and use any code from this website.
 All content despite being hosted openly is subject to copyright of Todd Motto.

 * Site: [toddmotto.com](http://toddmotto.com)